 Ellwood City Wolves Club

-The National Association of the Wolves is made up of eleven Dens with approximately two hundred and fifty (250) members.
+The National Association of the Wolves is made up of eleven Dens with approximately two hundred and seventy-five (275) members.
 The

 dens are located in Western Pennsylvania and Eastern Ohio.
 The Ellwood City Wolves Club is the second largest Den in the National Association.